 Chemical use best practice

-The Department of Primary Industries and Regions (PIRSA) encourages industry best practice when using rural chemicals.
+We encourage industry best practice when using rural chemicals.

 Weather conditions for spraying chemicals

 Spray agricultural chemicals under the appropriate weather conditions to minimise the movement of chemical (drift), increase efficacy and reduce costs.